schitresh/system-design/design_concepts/2_communication/5_authentication_and_authorization.md

 ## Authentication
 - Verifies the identity of users of entities trying to access a system, application or network
-- Grans access to only authorized users protecting sensitive information and resources
+- Grants access to only authorized users protecting sensitive information and resources

 ### Requirements
 - Storage: Figure out the storage of username and password with encyption